 Through its local coordination and the deployment of existing programs, like Next Level Connections and the Indiana Connectivity Program, the IBO has identified many costs and barriers to deployment that depend heavily on local context.
-To help streamline local processes and avoid these deployment pitfalls, the IBO developed and has been promoting its steps to success.
+To help streamline local processes and avoid these deployment pitfalls, the IBO developed and has been promoting its Steps to Success.
+These steps are targeted specifically to local units of government who can address issues such as permitting, right of ways, etc. The Steps to Success are detailed below: